EVALUATIVE USABILITY STUDY @ OPTIMIZELY

 8 week timeline

-Optimizely's Feature Experimentation platform is dense and full of technical jargons.
-Before we could design meaningful tasks with clear intention, we had to deeply understand the product: its jargons, hidden logic, information hierarchy, and how rules, flags, environments, and rulesets interact.. as a A/B testing and coding environment newbie.
+The Feature Experimentation platform is dense and full of technical jargons.
+Before we could design meaningful tasks with clear intention, we had to deeply understand the product: the jargons, hidden logic, information hierarchy, and how rules, flags, environments, and rulesets interact.. as a A/B testing and coding environment newbie.

-Optimizely's Feature Experimentation platform is dense and full of technical jargons.
-Before we could design meaningful tasks with clear intention, we had to deeply understand the product: its jargons, hidden logic, information hierarchy, and how rules, flags, environments, and rulesets interact.. as a A/B testing and coding environment newbie.
+The Feature Experimentation platform is dense and full of technical jargons.
+Before we could design meaningful tasks with clear intention, we had to deeply understand the product: the jargons, hidden logic, information hierarchy, and how rules, flags, environments, and rulesets interact.. as a A/B testing and coding environment newbie.

 1